 At the same time, Tchaikovsky was homosexual.
 His younger brother was as well and subsequently became the keeper of his legacy.
 It is believed that Tchaikovsky may have had his first sexual experiences back at private school in his younger years.
 He was later involved in several scandals related to being seen in the company of adolescent boys.

 After his death, there were rumors that Tchaikovsky had committed suicide out of fear of being prosecuted for his homosexuality, but biographers refute this.

-During the Soviet period, information about Tchaikovsky’s homosexuality was suppressed even for researchers since homosexuality was illegal in the Soviet Union, and the country's most famous composer couldn't be a criminal.
+During the Soviet period, information about Tchaikovsky’s homosexuality was suppressed even for researchers since homosexuality was illegal in the Soviet Union (like in any other countries at that moment), and the most famous composer couldn't be a criminal.
 In Russia, this aspect of Tchaikovsky's private life only came to be discussed relatively recently when a film biopic about his life was made.

 If using any of Russia Beyond's content, partly or in full, always provide an active hyperlink to the original material.